Dual Diagnosis: Substance Abuse and Mental Illness

-- Drugs and Alcohol almost always worsens the prognosis for a person with mental illness.
-Adherence to treatment plan, med regimen, and mental health appointments often go by the wayside for addicts which in turn can lead to psychiatric hospitalizations and suicide attempts.
+- Drugs and Alcohol almost always worsen the prognosis for a person with mental illness.
+Adherence to a treatment plan, med regimen, and mental health appointments often go by the wayside for addicts which in turn can lead to psychiatric hospitalizations and suicide attempts.

 - Long-term sobriety is very difficult to achieve in those who suffer from both as they are more likely to end up in legal trouble and/or become physically dependent on their substance of choice.

 Residential treatment and sober living can be most helpful to getting and staying sober in this population.
 Only then can the healing really begin.
 Since dual diagnosis requires specialized, integrated care, Breathe Life Healing Centers clients who suffer from both receive personalized treatment, tailored to understand their disorder(s) and are then given the tools to make the positive changes necessary to improve their overall well-being.
 Throughout their entire stay, our Breathe clients are in the care of our professional and experienced staff.